 When we come to print, we assign the “CTB Plot Style” which tells the printer what colour and thickness each colour should be printed.
 For example, all cyan lines will be printed at a thickness of 0.35 in black, but all grey lines may be printed at a thickness of 0.18 in grey.
 You get the idea.

 I would generally advise you don’t use more than the basic colours number 1 – 10 for general drawing.
 It can get overly complicated if you assign hundreds of colours different line weights, it just isn’t necessary.

 These are my standard colour to line weight set ups:

-Note that the last colours are printed as seen – this option in the plotstyle menu is ‘use object colour’.
+Note that the last colours are printed as seen, ie printed as the colour rather than printed in black – this option in the plotstyle menu is ‘use object colour’.